Kelly Brown Douglas: Awards

+Douglas received the 2023 Grawemeyer Award for Religion, from the University of Louisville, for her book Resurrection Hope: A Future Where Black Lives Matter.

 In 1995, Douglas received the Grace Lyman Alumnae Award by the Women's Studies Department at Denison University.
 In 2000, she was awarded Denison's Alumni Citation.
 While teaching at Goucher College, she was awarded the Goucher College Caroline Doebler Bruckerl Award.

 She is also a recipient of the Anna Julia Haywood Cooper Award, given by the Union of Black Episcopalians.

+Douglas has been awarded honorary doctorates from Denison University (2021), Ithaca College (2021), and General Theological Seminary (2022).